frc1418/pybasictraining/README.md

 This is a repository that we'll use as a tool to teach you python.
-This is an interactive learning experiment that gives you a number of challenges to beat, and you need to write python code that will allow the tests to succeed.
+This is an interactive learning experiment that gives you a number of challenges to beat, and you need to write python code to pass each challenge.

 Starting out
 ============